SadDocinho/netflix/README.md

 # Site
-Trying make a new Website
+This is my first time trying to make a website